Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

 \section{Results}

 Following, we discuss statistical analyses supporting our three primary research questions.
 In support of the first research question (RQ1), we analyzed the patterns of self-disclosure within three social support groups (informational support vs. emotional support vs. both) for each personal information category through a Chi-Square test.
 For RQ2, linear regression models were employed to study the relationship between voluntary information sharing practices and receptions of requested support and user engagement.
 Five user engagement features are submission scores, the number of comments and unique commenters, the average length of comments, and their sentiment levels.
-Finally, turning to the third research question (RQ3), we focused on multiple linguistic and topical attributes of postings with an element of self-disclosure and examine their roles in social feedback acquisition using stepwise regression models.
+Finally, turning to the third research question (RQ3), we focused on multiple linguistic and topical attributes of postings with an element of self-disclosure and examine their roles in social support and user involvement acquisition using stepwise regression models.
 All statistical tests were performed using R, an open‐source statistical software package.
+Data was screened for multicollinearity, homoscedasticity, and normality assumptions.